Tuk-Tuk – a local transport option and one of the best transport options to travel the world

 Take the slower option to get you from A to B

-The slowest, and some would argue, the best transport option to travel the world is sailing or cruising.
+The slowest transport option to travel the world is sailing or cruising, and some would argue, the best transport option to travel the world.
 Sailing the world’s waterways are a huge variety of sea craft.
 From feluccas on the Nile to private yachts sitting in Monte Carlo Harbour.
 To frater ships traversing the Panama Canal to cruisers liners cruising up and down the rivers of Europe.
 Even luxury cruise liners cruising in and traversing the oceans and visiting exotic countries in the Caribbean or the Pacific Ocean.
 There are also local ferry services such as The Star ferry in Hong Kong, an extensive ferry service linking the Greek Islands, the same with the UK to Europe and the Sydney Harbour Ferries to name a few.

 It will depend on your plans and where you want to go to as to what type of sea vessel you will travel on.
 You might even score a job working on a sea vessel.
 If you would like to travel the world and be paid for it you could consider working as crew on a yacht or on a cruise liner.